halilkrkn/BooksyMate/README.md

 ## Getting Started

+Follow the branches step by step in this project.
-To get started with the Book Social Network project, follow the setup instructions in the respective directories:
+To get started with the BooksyMate project, follow the setup instructions in the respective directories:

 - [Backend Setup Instructions](/backend/BooksyMate/README.md)
 - [Frontend Setup Instructions](/frontend/booksy-mate/README.md)

 ## License